pascscha/drachenland/README.md

 ## 🐲 About the Project
 This project controls an interactive diorama featuring a central Dragon King puppet and surrounding dragon and serpent figures.

-The exhibit will be displayed from **January to February 2025** at:
+The exhibit will be displayed from **January to beginning of March 2025** at:

 > [**Goldschmied Armin Limacher**](https://goldschmied-limacher.ch/kontakt/)
 >